PhoenixTales/phoenix-docs/lore/gods.md

 > *Zusammen bilden sie die göttliche Dreifaltigkeit.*
 > *Den Ursprung der Welt, ihren Weg und ihr Ende.*

 I will at first deal with the gods based on the source material and in form of loose historical and etymological reflections.
-From our source material as listed in the [introduction to our lore](/lore/lore), we know the following names gods:
+From our source material as listed in the [introduction to our lore](/lore/lore), we know the following names of gods:

 * *Ra* [C] and *Innos* [G]
 * *Beliar* [G] aka *Vandras* [A] & *Kasakk* [N]